GENERAL TERMS AND CONDITIONS WITH CUSTOMER INFORMATION

 4) Prices and terms of payment

 4.1 Unless otherwise stated in the seller's product description, the prices given are total prices that include statutory sales tax.
-Any additional delivery and shipping costs that may be incurred are specified separately in the respective product description.
+Any additional delivery and shipping costs that may arise are specified separately in the respective product description.

-4.2 For deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which are to be borne by the customer.
-These include, for example, costs for the transfer of money by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
+4.2 In the case of deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which are to be borne by the customer.
+These include, for example, costs for money transfer by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
 Such costs may also arise in relation to the money transfer if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

 4.3 The payment option (s) will be communicated to the customer in the seller's online shop.